ademr0/ademr0/README.md

 # Hi 👋, I'm Ramdani

-I am a young man from Indonesia who has interest in programming and technology.
+I am a man from Indonesia who has interest in programming and technology.
 I always take my time to write some open source projects, because from there I can learn more about programming and technology.

 <p align="center">
   Visitor count<br>